Skip main navigation

 If you have previously registered for work, you must verify that your registration and résumé have not expired at https://JobCenterofWisconsin.com/ui.

 If you live out of state, you may be required to report to the public employment office nearest your home, register for work, and submit proof of registration to DWD.
-Proof can include a screen shot or paper copy of work registration with the other state.
+Proof can include a screenshot with the date of your completed registration, an email confirmation of registration, or a copy of the completed registration.

 More information about the registration for work requirement and waivers can be found in the Registration for Work FAQ.